 Other funding is important for TIA to enhance its de-risking role as the primary funder of early-stage technology innovation in the National System of Innovation.
 To increase its funding capacity, TIA pursues strategies to strengthen its funding base, with careful consideration of the constrained fiscal conditions under which it operates.
-Accordingly, in 2020/21, the agency will continue to focus on creating other income streams to support its programmes and project funding initiatives.
-This will be done through contract-specific funds from the DSI and other government institutions, and fostering partnerships in the public and private sectors by means of the Huband-Spoke model.
-Funding from these partnerships is expected to amount to R154 million in 2020/21.
+Accordingly, over the period ahead, the agency will continue to focus on creating other income streams to support its programmes and initiatives.
+This will be done through contract-specific funds from the DSI and other government institutions, and fostering partnerships in the public and private sectors by means of the hub-and-spoke model.
+Funding from these partnerships is expected to amount to R770 million over the five-year period.
 In addition, maturing technology development projects are expected to yield returns in the form of royalties, loan repayments and other exits.
 Through effective working capital management, the agency aims to maximise interest earned on cash reserves, which will be used to fund innovation initiatives.